kowasaur/PatternAnalysis-2025/recognition/mamba-48040147/README.md

 - The local part uses windowed multi-head self-attention (MHSA) to capture fine-grained spatial relationships within small, non-overlapping regions.
 - The global branch employs the Attentive State Space Module (ASSM), which extends Mamba’s state-space formulation to allow global, non-causal information exchange across the entire image sequence. (a) in the image above illustrates the general idea of ASSM and (b) and (c) show a bit more detail about parts of it.

 By combining local MHSA and global ASSM within the same block, each ASSB effectively builds hierarchical representations that integrate detailed texture information with broader contextual cues.
-Both local and global information is cruical for high quality colourisation.

 ### Changed